JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 Be sure to check out the official [100 days of code Twitter account](https://twitter.com/_100DaysOfCode) to see how others are using this approach to stick with learning to code.

-### Alter this plan if you have a different approach
+### D: Alter this plan if you have a different approach

 I want to give you the best starting point possible to learn JavaScript, but that doesn't mean that my approach is the best one for you.